Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-\begin{lemma} Given a bit flip error $e$, to compute its corresponding gauge equivalent minima $e_{min} \equiv e$, according to Algorithm \ref{alg:rankgauge} has space complexity of $\mathcal{O}(d^4+N.d^2)$ where $d$ is the distance of the code and $N$ is the number of training samples. \end{lemma}
+\begin{lemma} Given a bit flip error $e$, Algorithm \ref{alg:rankgauge} computes its corresponding gauge equivalent minima $e_{min} \equiv e$ using $\mathcal{O}(d^4+N.d^2)$ space where $d$ is the distance of the code and $N$ is the number of training samples. \end{lemma}